Out With The Plump, In With The Thin

 Still, lip reduction surgery isn’t just for those who want to reverse the results of a permanent lip augmentation procedure done in the past — it can benefit those who are unhappy with their naturally larger lips as well.

 This procedure is not invasive and provides a solution to large lips that appear to overwhelm other facial features.
 Dr. Gordon Kaplan is a board certified surgeon who understands the art of lip reduction as well as the complex anatomy.

 The main goal of New Jersey patients who are interested in lip reduction surgery is to correct abnormalities and redefine their lip lines to balance out the volume of both the lower and upper lips.
 Matching the size of their lips to the overall facial features is important for many individuals.

 Lip reduction involves removing excess tissue from the lip area.
 The surgery is usually performed with local anesthesia, although an oral sedation may also be used to provide additional comfort and relaxation.
 The length of the surgery may last about an hour.
 The incisions are made inside the mouth, reducing the risk of visible scarring.
 After removing the excess skin and tissue, Dr. Gordon Kaplan closes the incision using small sutures, often made from dissolvable materials.

 The Kaplan Center is available to answer any questions or concerns you may have about the Lip Reduction treatment.
 As a premier cosmetic surgery and aesthetic treatment facility in New York and New Jersey, they are well-prepared to serve your Lip Reduction needs.
-To learn more about a Lip Reduction treatment with The Kaplan Center or to request a consultation at their New York City, Edgewater, or Montvale offices, please call (201) 948-5475 or Contact Us to discuss your options.
+To learn more about a Lip Reduction treatment with The Kaplan Center or to request a consultation at their New York City, Edgewater, please call (201) 948-5475 or Contact Us to discuss your options.